1m5/1m5-java/README.md

 1M5 is supported entirely through gifting and volunteers.
 No funds from investors have been nor will be taken.

-## Threats & Counter Measures

-Censorship attempts can be made in a myriad of ways and are ever changing as technology changes and attackers grow in experience.
-Below are some of these methods and how 1M5 and composite networks mitigate them.

 ## Potential Future Sensor Integrations

 ### Kovri